-- 1. Provide access to confidential, non-medical counseling services world-wide to include readjustment counseling for returning service members, child and youth behavioral issues, stress management, financial counseling, educational and employment counseling/coaching for spouses, counseling on relationships, and communication issues.
-The Military Family Life Counselors also provide "surge" counseling support for units returning from combat. - 2.
-Provide 24/7/365 assistance and referral service via a toll-free phone call, on-line chat, or face-to-face counseling.
-Telephonic and video counseling is available for those not in close proximity to an installation or unable to leave the home due to child care, illness, etc.; on-line counseling is available from any computer with internet connection, which includes a warm hand-off to TRICARE for situations that warrant medically related assistance.
+Provide access to confidential, non-medical counseling services world-wide to include readjustment counseling for returning service members, child and youth behavioral issues, stress management, financial counseling, educational and employment counseling/coaching for spouses, counseling on relationships, and communication issues.
+The Military and Family Life Counselors can also provide "surge" counseling support to address needs such as units returning from combat or in the aftermath of disaster.

+Provide 24/7/365 assistance and referral service via a call center and website that provides access to free telephonic on-line or face-to-face counseling.
+Telephonic and video counseling is available for those not in close proximity to an installation or unable to leave the home due to child care, illness, etc.; on-line counseling is available from any computer with Internet connection, which includes a warm hand-off to TRICARE for situations that warrant medically related assistance.

-- 3. Provide military spouses expert career and educational counseling/coaching; tools and resources designed to assist them in meeting their educational and career goals; assistance with credentialing and licensing; assessing readiness for employment; and connecting them to employers through the Spouse Education and Career Opportunities (SECO) program.
-Spouse employment plays a key role in financial and personal wellbeing of military families, satisfaction with career development has direct effects on spouse well-being and Service member retention.
-Two-thirds of married military members report that their decision to reenlist was largely or moderately affected by their spouse's career prospects. - 4.
-Provide additional support for the DoD Child Development system of quality, affordable child care in child development centers at over 300 locations, as well as child care spaces to Reserve Component families, geographically dispersed Active Duty military families, and Active Duty families who are unable to access child care programs on the installations by sustaining Private Partnership Ventures.
+Provide military spouses expert career and educational counseling/coaching; tools and resources designed to assist them in meeting their educational and career goals; assistance with credentialing and licensing; assessing readiness for employment; and connecting them to employers through the Spouse Education and Career Opportunities (SECO) program.
+Spouse employment plays a key role in financial and personal well- being of military families and satisfaction with career development has direct effects on spouse well-being and Service member retention.
+Two-thirds of married military members report that their decision to reenlist was largely or moderately affected by their spouse's career prospects.

+Provide support for the DoD Child Development system of quality, affordable child care in child development centers at over 300 locations, as well as child care spaces to Reserve Component families, geographically dispersed Active Duty military families, and Active Duty families who are unable to access child care programs on the installations by sustaining Private Partnership Ventures.
 The DoD Child Development system serves over 200,000 children daily in full-day, part-day, and hourly child care; part-day preschools; and, before-and-after school programs for school-age children.
-Also provides extended hour care for nights, weekends, and shift workers. - 5.
-Provide assistance to the youth of the Active Duty, Guard, and Reserve and their families for programs and initiatives that support lifelong health and wellness, educational success, exploration of the arts, and character development. - 6.
-Provide infrastructure and program support to the Guard and Reserve, Active Duty Forces and their families who are geographically dispersed through dynamic deployment of Military One Source Consultants and Military Family Life Consultants in all 50 states, the four territories, and the District of Columbia.
+Also provides extended hour care for nights, weekends, and shift workers.

+Provide assistance to the youth of the Active Duty, Guard, and Reserve and their families for programs and initiatives that support lifelong health and wellness, educational success, exploration of the arts, and character development.

+Provide infrastructure and program support to the Guard and Reserve, Active Duty Forces and their families who are geographically dispersed through dynamic deployment of Military

+One Source Consultants and Military and Family Life Counselors in all 50 states, four territories, and the District of Columbia.

-- 7. Provide support for military families with special needs.
-The Exceptional Family Member Program provides information and referral, training, non-medical case management, advocacy, enrollment, and assignment coordination which ensures the family member's special needs are considered during the assignment process. - 8.
-Provide support to the DoD Relocation Assistance Program (RAP), which offers military members and their families' information and services during permanent change of stations or transition. - 9.
+Provide support for military families with special needs.
+The Exceptional Family Member Program provides information and referral, training, non-medical case management, advocacy, enrollment, and assignment coordination which ensures the family member's special needs are considered during the assignment process.

+Provide support to the DoD Relocation Assistance Program (RAP), which offers military members and their families' information and services during permanent change of stations or transition.

 Provide support to the Joint Online Library and Information Services Program, including online library databases, the Summer Reading Program, and online tutoring for children.